Skip to Content

 Greetings, Riders and Fans:

 I would like to share a few facts you may not know about Prescott.
 Our rich history includes the establishment in 1864 as the Territorial Capital of Arizona.
 Prescott is the Yavapai County Seat.
 Nestled at an elevation of 5,200 feet above sea level amongst the largest stand of ponderosa pine forests in the U.S, Prescott’s perfect weather provides an average temperature of 70 degrees, with four beautiful and distinct seasons, and breathtaking landscapes complete with granite mountains, lakes, streams, and rolling meadows filled with wildlife.
 There are hundreds of miles of multi-use trails, golf, fishing, kayaking and family attractions.
+Later this year, with our friends at the Prescott National Forest, and the local mountain biking community, we will open the first phase of Bean Peaks, one of just a handful of gravity flow mountain bike trails in the southwest.

-Prescott is also home to four institutes of higher learning, including the internationally-acclaimed Embry Riddle Aeronautical University.
+Prescott is also home to four institutes of higher learning, including the internationally-acclaimed Embry Riddle Aeronautical Unversity.
 Prescott is an ideal place for those seeking a historic, charming community surrounded by natural beauty, infused with culture and higher education.

 While here in Prescott be sure to visit the one of a kind, locally-owned restaurants, bars, breweries, cafes and shops that add to the unique charm of Prescott.